yushuiwx/yushuiwx.github.io/_pages/about.md

 # 🔥 News
-- *11/2023* 1 paper was submited towas accepted to Information Sciences.
+- *11/2023* 1 paper was accepted to Information Sciences.
 - *10/2023* 1 paper was submited to WWW 2024.
 - *10/2023* 1 paper was submited to ICLR 2024.
 - *09/2023* 1 paper was submited to ICASSP 2024.